DMovies - Your platform for thought-provoking cinema

 The Summer with Carmen

-Metatextual queer drama from Greece celebrates male virility and Athens, while also referencing a familiar classic - in cinemas on Friday, February 28th
+Metatextual queer drama from Greece celebrates male virility and Athens, while also referencing a familiar classic - on VoD on Monday, April 7th

 Demosthenes (Yorgos Tsiantoulas) a 30-something-year-old former actor and serial monogamist alongside bestie, aspiring filmmaker Nikitas (Andreas Labropoulos) spend their summer days on a rock-strewn nudist beach in the periphery of Athens.
 The loose premise of this quaint Greek gay dramedy is the ever-evolving bromance and their collaborative effort to draft a script Nikitas is due to submit to an elusive b-movie producer.
 The script is based on a momentous summer a few years earlier, when Demosthenes rescued an adorable pooch Carmen from his ex Panos (Nikolaos Mihas).